National Adolescent Perpetration Network

 - Encouraged the development of State and Regional Networks

-The Network is supported by both The Kempe Center and Foundation, and Department of Pediatrics at the University of School of Medicine.
+The Network is supported by both The Kempe Center and Foundation, and the Department of Pediatrics at the University of Colorado School of Medicine.